What is gastroschisis?

 On average, spontaneous labor occurs around 36 weeks with gastroschisis.
 Most women deliver vaginally, unless there is a medical condition that necessitates a cesarean delivery or if your baby is having difficulty before birth.

-At CHOP, delivery of babies with gastroschisis takes place in the SDU, allowing for expert obstetric services for the mother and the highest level of immediate care for the newborn — all within the same pediatric hospital.
+At CHOP, delivery of babies with gastroschisis takes place in the Garbose Family Special Delivery Unit (SDU), allowing for expert obstetric services for the mother and the highest level of immediate care for the newborn — all within the same pediatric hospital.
 The world’s first birth facility designed exclusively for pregnancies complicated by birth defects, the SDU is a vital part of our team’s ability to provide comprehensive care for your whole family.

-After birth, your baby is immediately moved from the delivery room to an adjacent stabilization room, where breathing status is assessed, an IV is placed and a naso-gastric (NG) tube (a tube that runs through the nose) is placed to decompress the intestine — this prevents reflux of gastric contents into the lungs.
+After birth, your baby is immediately moved from the delivery room to an adjacent stabilization room, where our Infant Stabilization Team will further stabilize your baby after assessment of breathing status and placing an intravenous (IV) line for fluids and nutrition.
+A nasogastric (NG) tube (a tube that runs through the nose) is placed to decompress the intestine, which prevents reflux of gastric contents into the lungs.
 Throughout the process, careful positioning of the baby is critical to maintain adequate blood flow to the intestine.

 Repair of gastroschisis involves returning the extra-abdominal contents back into the abdominal cavity, followed by abdominal wall closure.
 This can either be performed with an immediate primary gastroschisis repair or, more commonly, a repair done in a series of steps (staged repair), depending upon postnatal assessment of the condition of the exposed intestine.